enormandeau/snplift/README.md

 the sample reads and then call and filter the loci.
 In the process, a proportion of the loci are inevitably lost.

-**/!\ WARNING /!\** Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align.
+**WARNING** Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

 ## Installation